-The aim of SSBC is to make rowing accessible to any member of College and to assist them in competing at whatever level they desire.
-In the last few years we have been represented in the squads of both , Cambridge University Boat Club, Cambridge University Lightweight Rowing Club, and Cambridge University Women’s Boat Club, with several Sidney rowers and coxes going on to compete at the Henley Boat Races.
+Subscription-free, the aim of SSBC has always been to make rowing accessible to any member of College, and to assist them in competing at whatever level they desire.
+In the last few years we have been represented in the squads of the Cambridge University Boat Club, Cambridge University Women’s Boat Club, and Cambridge University Lightweight Rowing Club, with several Sidney rowers and coxes going on to compete at the Henley Boat Races.

-We share a boat house with Corpus Christi, Girton, and Wolfson boat clubs.
-Designed and opened in 1958 by noted architect David Roberts, it was the first combined boathouse amongst Oxbridge colleges and has been a Grade II listed building since 1997.
+The club shares a boathouse with the college clubs of Corpus Christi, Girton, Wolfson, and Newnham.
+Designed and opened in 1958 by noted architect David Roberts, it was the first combined boathouse amongst all Oxbridge colleges and has been a Grade II listed building since 1997.
 It’s about a ten minute walk from College or five minutes on a bike.
 To get there, have a look at this map.

-The boat house is home to our fleet of boats including eight VIIIs, two IV+s, and two single sculls.
-There are men’s and ladies’ changing rooms with toilets, showers, and lockers for valuables on the first floor.
+The boathouse is home to our large fleet of boats, comprised of eight VIIIs, two IV+s, and two single sculls in total.
+The First Men’s VIII currently row in a Filippi (2020), and the First Women’s in a Wintech (2018).
+There are two changing rooms equipped with toilets, showers, and lockers on the first floor.

 The Erg Room

-In the College gym, there are nine Concept 2 ergometers (rowing machines) for land training as a crew, including a Model E won by the Club in 2016 for placing first in an indoor rowing competition.
+The club also has the use of eight Concept 2 ergometers, which are used primarily for land training as a full crew.
+We also own a Model E erg, won by the Club in 2016 after placing first in an indoor rowing competition.